ARGOeu/argo-streaming/README.md

 `--datastore.uri`     : datastore uri for outputting the results

-## Batch Status
+## Batch AR

-Flink batch job that calculates status results for a specific date
+Flink batch job that calculates a/r results for a specific date

 Prepare job to submit in flink: